elysespeaks/elysespeaks.github.io/public/content/ARHI43406/title.md

-ARHI 43406: Topics in Contemporary Art
+ARHI 43406: Topics in Contemporary Art: Art and the Everyday